Applying for Membership

 The ease of doing these exams depends on your background, whether technical or otherwise.
 However, the club provides a comprehensive ground-school that makes it possible for all members to pass the exams.

-The PPL test involves an oral examination in all aspects of private aircraft operation including technical, weather, regulations and navigation.
+The LAPL test involves an oral examination in all aspects of private aircraft operation including technical, weather, regulations and navigation.
 The flight takes approximately 2 hours and assesses the pilot’s ability in operating the aircraft in normal, abnormal and emergency situations.

 Flying Lessons and Instruction